NextronSystems/asgard-manual/usage/administration.rst

 Best Practices for Managing Aurora
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Install the ASGARD agent on the asset (see :ref:`section ASGARD Agent Deployment<usage/administration:ASGARD Agent Deployment>`)
+1. Install the ASGARD agent on the asset (see :ref:`usage/administration:ASGARD Agent Deployment`)
-2. Install the ASGARD service controller on the asset (see :ref:`section Service Controller Installation<usage/administration:Service Controller Installation>`)
+2. Install the ASGARD service controller on the asset (see :ref:`usage/administration:Service Controller Installation`)
-3. Deploy the Aurora Service on the asset using the ``[Default] Standard configuration with critical and high Sigma rules`` configuration (see :ref:`section Deploy Aurora on Asset<usage/administration:Deploy Aurora on Asset>`)
+3. Deploy the Aurora Service on the asset using the ``[Default] Standard configuration with critical and high Sigma rules`` configuration (see :ref:`usage/administration:Deploy Aurora on Asset`)

 .. figure:: ../images/aurora-best-practices-service-deployed.png
    :target: ../_images/aurora-best-practices-service-deployed.png